MarynaShavlak/dev-interview-hub/src/shared/ui/deprecated/Text/README.md

 # Text (Deprecated)

-This component is deprecated.
-Use redesigned component.
+Note: This component is deprecated.
+Please use the new component from the redesigned directory.

 ## Overview
 The `Text` component is designed to provide a flexible and consistent way to display text content in a React application.